atomicdata-dev/atomic-server/server/README.md

 - You can configure the server by passing arguments (see `atomic-server --help`), or by setting ENV variables.
 - The server loads the `.env` from the current path by default.
 Create a `.env` file from the default template in your current directory with `atomic-server setup-env`.
 - After running the server, check the logs and take note of the `Agent Subject` and `Private key`.
 You should use these in the [`atomic-cli`](https://crates.io/crates/atomic-cli) and [atomic-data-browser](https://github.com/joepio/atomic-data-browser) clients for authorization.
-- A directory is made: `~/.config/atomic`, which stores your newly created Agent keys, your data, the HTTPS certificates and a folder for public static files.
+- A directory is made: `~/.config/atomic`, which stores your newly created Agent keys, the HTTPS certificates other configuration.
+Depending on your OS, the actual data is stored in different locations.
+See use the `show-config` command to find out where, if you need the files.
 - Visit `http://localhost:9883/setup` to **register your first (admin) user**.
 You can use an existing Agent, or create a new one.
 Note that if you create a `localhost` agent, it cannot be used on the web (since, well, it's local).

 ### Running using a tunneling service (easy mode)